-This Unit has been designed as a mandatory Unit of the Intermediate 1 Health Sector Course, but can also be taken as a freestanding Unit.
-It is suitable for candidates who have no previous experience of the health sector.
+This unit has been designed as a mandatory unit of the National 4 Health Sector Course, but can also be taken as a free-standing unit.
+It is suitable for learners who have no previous experience of the health sector.

-In this Unit candidates will carry out a risk assessment.
-Candidates will identify possible hazards and risks, including risks relation to infection, in a setting within the health sector.
-Candidates will identify measures to minimise or eliminate these.
-This Unit will allow candidates to develop an awareness of their own responsibilities in maintaining a safe working environment.
+In this unit learners will carry out a risk assessment.
+Learners will identify possible hazards and risks, including risks in relation to infection, in a setting within the health sector.
+Learners will identify measures to minimise or eliminate these.
+This unit will allow learners to develop an awareness of their own responsibilities in maintaining a safe working environment.

-Candidates will participate in a practical activity which will help develop knowledge and understanding of infection control measures.
+Learners will participate in a practical activity which will help develop knowledge and understanding of infection control measures.